Approved by the Church on January 31, 2018

 The church personnel committee will consist of three (3) members.
 It shall assist the church in matters relating to employed personnel excluding the pastor and other professional personnel.
 They shall develop and recommend policies and procedures to the church for these employed personnel.
 After consultation with the pastor, the committee will, in turn, present all personnel for approval by the church.

 Section 4.
 Finance committee

 Section 5.
-Grounds, Property, and Space committee
+Grounds, Property and Space (House) committee

 Section 6.
 Youth committee

 This committee will consist of three (3) members and shall be charged with the general oversight of youth activities.
 Its chairperson, in consultation with the pastor and the youth director or minister, will plan programs and youth activities.
 They shall provide oversight to insure that all programs and activities have adult supervision.
 They shall establish policies and procedures for the youth ministry and present them to the church for approval.
 If directed by the church, the committee will, in consultation with the pastor, secure and recommend to the church a youth director or minister for approval.

 Section 7.
 Children’s committee

 This committee will consist of three (3) members and shall be charged with the general oversight of children’s activities.
 Its chairperson, in consultation with the pastor, will plan programs and children’s activities.
 They shall provide oversight to insure that all programs and activities have adult supervision.
 They shall establish policies and procedures for the children’s ministry and present them to the church for approval.
 If directed by the church, the committee will, in consultation with the pastor, secure and recommend to the church a children’s minister or director for approval.